The year abroad

 A large majority do a Master's degree in the fourth year; they receive our Bachelor and the British Master after four years and a few months.

 In order to help you with your study abroad options, there is an information event every year in December - just before the Homecoming event.
-This event helps you assess your options because your senior fellow students present their host universities and courses of studies on that day (check events link).
+This event helps you assess your options because your senior fellow students present their host universities and courses of studies on that day (events).

 Here are samples of the main files you need for your applications: grade transcript, references, letter of motivation.
+This might help you for your writing.
 You also need the BO fonts to make sure the layout stays the same - meaning page breaks must be where the pdf transcript from your self-service area are.
 Check if Word tells you it's the Calibri font - then you have not installed the fonts (correctly).
 Contact me if you need help.
 Your modified transcript MUST look the same as the original one - same page breaks etc. I will sign and stamp your pdf or word files.
-For some universities, it is helpful to have the provisory Bachelors degree document which I can issue in August or whenever you are finished with thesis and viva (Kolloquium).
+For some universities, it is helpful to have the provisory Bachelor's degree document which I can issue in August or whenever you are finished with thesis and viva (Kolloquium).